XPSHELL

 Positioning and technology essentials

 LLumar is a long-standing film brand backed by a large performance-film manufacturer.
-In paint protection film, the LLumar Valor line targets the premium PPF tier with:
+In , the LLumar Valor line targets the premium PPF tier with:

 • A durable, self-healing construction.